v3gaaa/garden-sense-app/README.md

 # GardenSense

-GardenSense is an IoT project that helps you monitor and take care of your plants using a combination of hardware (ESP32 and sensors) and software (React Native with Expo, Firebase).
-With GardenSense, you can keep track of the soil moisture, temperature, and detect any potential threats to your plants.
+GardenSense is an IoT project that empowers you to monitor and care for your plants efficiently, using a combination of hardware (ESP32 and sensors) and software (React Native with Expo, Firebase, Python and FastAPI).
+With GardenSense, you can keep track of soil moisture, temperature, and detect potential threats to your plants.

 ## Overview

-This project integrates real-time sensor data with a mobile app to provide you with vital information about your plants.
-The ESP32 board collects data from sensors and sends it to Firebase Realtime Database, where it's stored and made accessible through the GardenSense app built with React Native and Expo.
+This project integrates real-time sensor data with a mobile app to provide crucial information about your plants.
+The ESP32 board collects data from sensors and sends it to Firebase Realtime Database, where it's made accessible through the GardenSense app built with React Native and Expo.
+Additionally, the backend API is hosted on AWS, providing seamless communication between the hardware and the database and stores logs of the sensors data.

 ## Features